 Facilities reporting program

-We've been collecting greenhouse gas emissions from companies since 2012.
+We've been collecting greenhouse gas emissions data from companies since 2012.
 Our mandatory greenhouse gas reporting requirement applies to:

 - Suppliers of liquid motor vehicle fuel, special fuel, and aircraft fuel that supply products equivalent to at least 10,000 metric tons of carbon dioxide in Washington.